An object representing a child process.

 a message on its channel.

-There is a special case when sending a {cmd: 'NODE_foo'} message
+There is a special case when sending a {cmd: 'NODE_foo'} message.
+All messages containing a NODE_ prefix in

 its cmd property will not be emitted in the 'message' event, since they are internal messages used by node core.